-By using openSPOT2’s API (it’ll be published before product sales begin), you can develop your own software to control the device without using it’s web interface.
+By using openSPOT2’s API, you can develop your own software to control the device without using it’s web interface.
 For example, you can send and receive text messages, monitor calls, link/unlink talkgroups.

 What’s the difference between openSPOT2 and the previous version?

 openSPOT2 is a whole new device with Wi-Fi, USB-C high tolerance power supply, onboard external flash memory (for fully automatic firmware upgrades, DMR ID database and other new features), built-in antenna, a 0.5ppm TCXO with factory calibration for very low BER.

 Most of the software components were redesigned to make the whole device extreme fast, future-proof, and use very little power.
 We’ve added new radio modes and network protocols.
 The web interface is redesigned and now use WebSockets technology which means extreme low latency and a whole lot of new realtime features.